malakada/dotfiles/README.md

 * npm
 * pynvim
 * rbenv
+* ripgrep
 * Rosetta 2 (for M1 Macs)
 * tree
 * z

 Additionally, it configures zsh and nvim by copying pre-defined configuration files from this repository (non-destructively).

+When you set up Rust, just use the default settings.
+You may need to remove an extraneous path value that it adds to `./zshenv`.

 ## Prerequisites